quantumspaces/colorwheels/docs/source/using_colorwheels.rst

 This is a getting started guide, on using Colorwheels modules.
 As mentioned in the introduction, a :doc:`colorwheels` instance is an endless color sequence generator to drive changing colors in our RGB Led hardware.

+Once you have covered the basics, check our tutorial page on :doc:`color_handling`.

 Importing
 =========